 When the project releaser is first opened you will see target revisions or target folders depending on whether you are using the managed or unmanaged modes.
 The default target containers are “Source Data”, “Fabrication Data”, and Assembly Data”.
 You also have the option to create additional target containers depending on your needs.
 We will only be working with the default containers here, and you need to make sure that those containers are enabled by clicking on their checkboxes.

 The first thing to do is to click on the “Options” button on the bottom of the release document window.
 This will open up the “Project Release Options” as you see below.

 In the project release options, there are two tabs.
 The first tab is to set up our options.
 For this demonstration we are going to make sure that we are set for the unmanaged folder option, and that our source data does NOT have an option selected.
 This will ensure that our generated files will go to a directory that we specify and that our source data is taken directly from the design.
 The Project Releaser also gives you the option of creating one zip file of all of your generated files instead of putting them into a folder.
 Moving on through the menu, our fabrication data will have the “Fabrication” option selected, and our assembly data will have the “Assembly” option selected.

 In the second tab; “Output Path”, we will specify a folder in our design directory where our output files will be generated.
 For our purposes we will set this target directory to be in our design directory and name it; “Example Project Releaser Outputs.”
 Once done we will click OK to close the options menu.

-A drawing PDF preview in Altium Designer’s Project Releaser
+A drawing PDF preview in Altium ’s Project Releaser

 These are “previews” of the data intended for generation, but until you release the data they will not actually be generated.
 This brings us to the final step which is to release the design.